MAGDiff: Covariate Data Set Shift Detection via Activation Graphs of Deep Neural Networks: Two-Sample Statistical Tests using

 Both our method and theirs share advantages: the features are task- and data-driven, as they are derived from a classifier that was trained for the specific task at hand.
 They do not require the design or the training of an additional model specifically geared towards shift detection, and they have favorable algorithmic complexity, especially compared to some kernel-based methods.
 In particular, combining the KS tests with the Bonferroni correction spares us from having to calibrate our statistical tests with a permutation test, which can be costly as shown in \cite{Rabanser2019}.
 A common downside is that the Bonferroni correction can be overly conservative; other tests might offer higher power.
 The main focus of this article is the relevance of the \statname{}~representations, rather than the statistical tests that we apply to them, and it has been shown in \cite{Rabanser2019} that KS tests yield state-of-the-art performances; as such, we did not investigate alternatives, though additional efforts in that direction might produce even better results.

 The nature of the construction of the \statname{}~representations is geared towards shift detection since it is directly based on encoding differences (\textit{i.e.},~deviations) from the mean activation graphs (of $\distrib_0$).
-Moreover, they are based on representations from deeper within the NN, which are less compressed than the confidence vectors - passing through each layer leads to a potential loss of information regarding the differences between the training and the test distributions.
+Moreover, they are based on representations from deeper within the NN, which are less compressed than the CV - passing through each layer leads to a potential loss of information.
 Hence, we can hope for the \statname{}~ to encode more information from the input data than the CV representations used in \cite{Rabanser2019} which focus on the class to which a sample belongs to, while sharing the same favorable dimensionality reduction properties.
 Therefore, we expect \statname{}~to perform particularly well with covariate shifts, where shifts in the distribution of the data do not necessarily translate to strong shifts in the distribution of the CV.
 Conversely, we do not hope for our representations to bring significant improvements over CV in the specific case of label shifts; all the information relative to labels available to the network is, in a sense, best summarized in the CV, as this is the main task of the NN.
 These expectations were confirmed in our experiments.